Arithmetic Progression — CBSE Class 10 Formula Explained Clearly

 Types of Questions CBSE Often Asks

-Word problems based on savings, seating, and distances
+- Word problems involving seating, savings, and distances

-Determine whether the given numbers form an AP
+- Determine whether a sequence forms an AP

 Core Idea in Simple Words

-An arithmetic progression is simply a sequence where the same number is added repeatedly.
+An arithmetic progression is a sequence where the same number is added repeatedly.

 The first term is a.